Barbara22217/interactive_cloud_lamp/README.md

-# interactive_cloud_lamp
+# Interactive Cloud Lamp
-Interactive Arduino cloud lamp with programmable LED lighting
+Interactive Arduino cloud lamp with programmable LED lighting: https://youtube.com/shorts/52P8XduLB4Y?feature=share

 This project is an interactive ambient lamp built with an Arduino Uno and an addressable LED strip.
 The goal was to combine simple electronics with a physical object to create a lighting piece that responds to user interaction.